Maria Pavlovna, Grand Duchess of Saxe-Weimar-Eisenach: Patronage of arts and sciences

 Maria Pavlovna was interested in both art and science.
 She maintained a lifelong correspondence with Vasily Zhukovsky, and Friedrich Schiller dedicated one of his last poems to her.
 Schiller praised her "talents in music and painting and genuine love of reading", while Johann Wolfgang von Goethe hailed her as one of the worthiest women of his time.

+According to Mary Leveson-Gower, the duchess by the 1820s had grown "very deaf, but had delightful manners".

 Most famously, she held "literary evenings" ("Literarische Abende") where scholars both from and outside of the neighbouring University of Jena were invited to give lectures on various topics.
 The grand duchess herself attended ten courses at the university, some delivered by Alexander von Humboldt (1769–1859).
 Several collections of the institution benefitted of her patronage, among them the Grandducal Oriental Coin Cabinet founded in 1840 by the orientalist Johann Gustav Stickel (1805–1896).
 She also played an instrumental role in establishing the Falk Institute in Weimar.

 In her later years, Maria Pavlovna invited Franz Liszt to her court and appointed him "Kapellmeister extraordinaire" in 1842.
 In 1850, Richard Wagner's opera Lohengrin premiered in Weimar, but her growing deafness prevented the grand duchess from enjoying it.